-In an effort to increase energy when exercising, some may wonder will a small shot of liquor increase energy before weight training.
+In an effort to increase energy when exercising, some may wonder if a small shot of liquor increases energy before weight training.

 After all, when we drink don’t we feel more awake and alert?

 The answer to this is a strong no!
 While we may feel more alert when we drink, alcohol is a depressant that can have several negative side effects when combined with working out.

 When you are lifting weights your body’s hydration, focus, and protein synthesis need to be at their peak.
 Alcohol negatively impacts all of these processes.
 Not only is alcohol bad for you immediately before a workout, but when you have been drinking heavily a night or two before working out, it will still have an impact.